You Are Umasou: Animated adaptation

 Miyanishi Tatsuya Gekijō: Omae Umasou da na, the anime series, aired on TV Tokyo beginning on October 4, 2010 to October 29, 2010.
 The film opened in Japan on October 16, 2010.
+Discotek Media released Heart and Yummie as a limited edition Blu-ray collection with only 2,000 copies total.
+It includes both the movies and television anime shorts in Japanese with English subtitles.